Hong Kong Gold Coast Hotel

 Hong Kong Gold Coast Hotel is a five-star hotel and conference centre at 1 Castle Peak Road, So Kwun Wat, Tuen Mun District, New Territories, Hong Kong.
-The hotel is a part of Hong Kong Gold Coast, which was developed by Sino Group and completed in 1993, offering a total of 453 guest rooms.
+The hotel is part of the Hong Kong Gold Coast, which was developed by the Sino Group and completed in 1993, offering a total of 453 guest rooms.
 Besides the hotel, the area includes a yacht club, country club, marina, shopping mall and residential buildings.